 The systems analyst helps bridge the communication gap between the worlds of IT and business.
 Those who work in this crucial position need a solid combination of technology and business knowledge and insight.

 Systems analysts analyze, document and communicate technical solutions, so they also must be process-driven and detail-oriented.
-“Companies are looking for systems analysts who have previous programming experience,” explains Robert Half Technology’s Minneapolis–St. Paul Area Division Director, Tim Stormoen.
+“Companies are looking for systems analysts who have previous programming experience,” explains Robert Half Technology’s Minneapolis–St. Paul Area Director of Permanent Placement Services, Tim Stormoen.
 “They are required to gather requirements from users and stakeholders, and then translate those requirements into a technical document that a developer (programmer) can understand.”

 As organizations continue to require more efficient digital solutions, a knowledgeable systems analyst who can help ensure technical excellence remains a hot commodity.
-According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), employment of computer systems analysts is projected to grow 25 percent from 2012 to 2022, much faster than the average for all occupations.
+According to the U.S. Department of Labor’s Bureau of Labor Statistics (BLS), employment of computer systems analysts is projected to grow 9 percent from 2016 to 2026.
 The BLS also predicts that growth in cloud computing, cybersecurity, and mobile networks will increase demand for these technology professionals.
-Given these trends, it’s easy to see why the starting salary for a systems analyst in the United States is expected to increase 5.1 percent in 2014.
-Starting compensation is projected to range from $76,250 - $108,750.* (You can use the Robert Half Technology Salary Calculator to find salary information specific to your city.)

 Systems analyst job description